-Annotating Assignment Files Using Moodle Tools
+Annotating Assignment Files Using Built-In Moodle Annotation

 Instructors can use the built-in annotation tools in Moodle Assignments to mark up files submitted by students.